Idle0x/Drosera-Unique-Trap/README.md

 1. **Find Example Contracts (REQUIRED)**:
    - Visit [my trap](https://github.com/Idle0x/block-time-anomaly-trap) or [Drosera examples](https://github.com/drosera-network/examples/tree/main/defi-automation)
    - Find any trap example you like
-   - Copy the trap contract code
+   - Copy the trap contract code (src)
-   - Copy the response contract code
+   - Copy the response contract code (src)
    - You'll paste both at the end of the prompt below

 2. **Prepare The Contracts**: